|

 If

-you need information from a Bright Futures Web page that
+you need information from a Bright Futures web page that

-two options:
+options:

-your screen reader can read, e-mail our Webmaster with the URL of the
+E-mail our Webmaster with the URL of the

 page you wish to access, the technology you are using, and your phone